aceline0/ECS-171---Group-Project/README.md

 Sadly, finance and fraud are two words that are deeply intertwined.
 When there is substantial monetary gain available, malicious actors will attempt to carve out a piece.
 Ever since the Diner Club's card in 1951, the convenience presented by credit cards has led to substantial growth, so much so that in 2021, 581 billion credit card transactions were processed.

 When choosing a dataset to work on, it seemed natural to pick an area with which we were familiar.
 Since almost everyone carries a credit card, both interpreting the data and understanding important metrics to measure came naturally.
-What is most fascinating with the dataset is its real-world applicability, meaning, what we are learning in this course is being applied to solve a real (big!) problem.
-However, it comes with its trade-offs, mainly that all features are anonymized, named v1-v28 (making it more difficult to draw conclusions).
+What is most fascinating with the dataset is its real-world applicability, meaning what we are learning in this course is being applied to solve a real (big!) problem.
+However, it comes with its trade-offs, mainly that all features are anonymized, named v1-v28, making it more difficult to draw conclusions.

-The impact of implementing and having good models to detect financial (in this case credit card) fraud is broad.
+The impact of implementing and having good models to detect financial fraud is broad.
 If a model can detect a criminal's transactions, huge societal problems, e.g., money laundering, can be thwarted.
 Furthermore, fraudulent transactions are a cost for the banks/institutions handling it, meaning it shows up as a cost on their income statement, something more often than not pushed down to consumers (us), in the form of higher transaction fees / higher interest rates etc.

 Finally, with the world becoming increasingly digitalised, more data can be tied to each transaction.
 In machine learning, more data points and more features allows for better models, i.e., better detection of fraud.
-The future of finance will no doubt continue to become more data driven, why this project serves as a solid stepping stone for understanding how machine learning ties into tomorrow's systems.
+The future of finance will no doubt continue to become more data driven, which is why this project serves as a solid stepping stone for understanding how machine learning ties into tomorrow's systems.

 # Methods